2011 Norway attacks: Utøya mass shooting

-Attack

 Approximately one and a half hours after the Oslo explosion, Breivik, dressed in a police uniform and presenting himself as "Martin Nilsen" from the Oslo Police Department, boarded the ferry at Utøykaia in Tyrifjorden, a lake some 32 km northwest of Oslo, to the island of Utøya, the location of the Norwegian Labour Party's AUF youth camp.
 The camp is held there every summer and was attended by approximately 600 teenagers.

 When Breivik arrived on the island, he presented himself as a police officer who had come over for a routine check following the bombing in Oslo.
 He was met by Monica Bøsei, the camp leader and island hostess.
 Bøsei probably became suspicious and contacted Trond Berntsen, the security officer on the island, before Breivik killed them both.
 He then signalled and asked people to gather around him before pulling weapons and ammunition from a bag and firing indiscriminately, killing and wounding numerous people.
 He first shot people on the island and later started shooting at people who were trying to escape by swimming across the lake.
 Survivors on the island described a scene of terror.
 Survivor Dana Barzingi, then 21, described how several victims wounded by Breivik pretended to be dead, but he came back and shot them again.
 He spared an 11-year-old boy who had lost his father (Trond Berntsen) during the shooting and stood up against him and said he was too young to die, as well as a 22-year-old man who begged for his life.

 Some witnesses hid in undergrowth and lavatories, communicating by text message to avoid revealing their positions.
 The mass shooting lasted for around one and a half hours, ending when a police special task force arrived and Breivik surrendered, despite having ammunition left, at 18:35.
 The shooter used hollow-point or frangible bullets which increase tissue damage.
-Breivik repeatedly shouted "You will die today, Marxists, liberals, members of the elite!"
+Breivik repeatedly shouted "You will die today, Marxists!"